corentinravoux/flip/docs/DataVector.rst

 Density X Velocity
 ------------------

-The py:class:`~flip.data_vector.basic.DensVel` class allows to init a DataVector with density and velocity.
+The :py:class:`~flip.data_vector.basic.DensVel` class allows to init a DataVector with density and velocity.
 It is initialised as:

 .. code-block:: python